 These hybrids have the ability to convert to a pure type relatively quickly depending on environment and exercise.
 The hybrids are a great representation of the plasticity of muscle tissue.
 Resistance training for example, has been shown to maintain the proportion of type I fibers whilst increasing type IIa fibers, decreasing IIx fibers, and decreasing hybrid types.

 Conversely, during extended periods of relative muscular inactivity, (e.g. bed rest or space flight) there is a general shift in fiber type characteristics from slower to faster.
 Type I fiber proportion decreases whilst IIa/IIx hybrids increase (they are probably in transition to a faster pure type expression).
 This results in a decrease in muscular strength, endurance and size, such as that experienced by ISS dwelling astronauts.

 The above examples indicate the inherent plasticity of human muscle tissue.
 A plasticity with limits, as genetics dictate the individual’s starting point and cap their range of possible change.
 Nevertheless this adaptability of muscle tissue is good news for those of us who want to improve our own muscular strength, endurance, size or indeed our ability to perform our best at a given sporting event or activity.

 Let’s break this down using the example of the biceps.

 The human biceps muscle has been estimated to consist of about 580,000 individual fibers.

 When we flex our guns the central nervous system activates the fibers via neurons (nerve cells).

 In the biceps one neuron is responsible for controlling about 750 individual muscle fibers.
-The neuron and the fibers it innervates are known as a motor unit, all fibers within a given motor unit are of the same type.
+The neuron and the fibers it innervates are known as a motor unit.

 The human biceps has been shown to have about 774 motor units (MUs).